pmgbergen/porepy/Install.md

 # Install PorePy from source
-If you do not want to use the Docker image, instractions for installation on Linux are given below.
+If you do not want to use the Docker image as described in the Readme, instructions for installation on Linux are given below.
-Get the most current version, install from github:
+Get the most current version from GitHub:

     git clone https://github.com/pmgbergen/porepy.git

     cd porepy

+The default branch is `develop`.
 To get the stable (though not very frequently updated) version:

     git checkout master